-During the year ended December 31, 2020, the Company granted 450,000 DSUs to the Company's directors and executives.
-The Company recorded share-based compensation of \$0.2 million (2019 - \$nil, 2018 - \$nil) related to the DSUs in the year ended December 31, 2020.
+During the year ended December 31, 2022, the Company granted 708,000 DSUs to the Company's directors and executives.
+The Company recorded share-based compensation of \$0.6 million (2021 - \$0.4 million, 2020 - \$0.2 million) related to the DSUs granted in the year ended December 31, 2022.
 Each vested DSU entitles the holder to receive one common share of the Company or a cash payment equivalent to the closing price of one common share of the Company on the TSX on the last trading day preceding the DSU's redemption date.
-The DSUs granted in 2020 will vest in full upon the date of the TSX's acceptance of the DSU Plan or the shareholder approval date, whichever is the last to occur.
-The DSUs may not vest or be redeemed prior to the Company obtaining shareholder approval of the DSU Plan.
-If shareholder approval of the DSU Plan is not obtained at the next annual general meeting, the DSUs will be null and void and will be deemed to have been rescinded.
-The DSUs are expected to fully vest in fiscal 2021.
-As at December 31, 2020, no DSUs have vested.
+The DSUs granted in 2022 and 2021 vested immediately.